English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 year supplied sufficient money for such a meal.

-The crosse
+The

-nowadays, with club members.
-In olden
+villagers, and nowadays, with club members.
+In olden days, when

-the innkeepers who organised tournaments where crosseurs from different
+innkeepers, who organised tournaments where crosseurs from different

 villages or regions played against each other on special days.
-Longest drives
+Longest

-and target crosse were popular.
-The crosse en plaine matches could not have a
+drives and target crosse were popular.
+The crosse en plaine matches

-winner or a winning team in one day.
-Like match play in golf, such competitions
+could not have a winner or a winning team in one day.
+Like match play

-took several days or weekends.
-There were two types of these ‘crosse match
+in golf, such competitions took several days or weekends.
+There were

-play‘ tournaments.
-With team match play, a team entered in the competition.
+play, a team entered in the competition.
+With individual match play, an

-With individual match play, an individual player took part in the tournament,
+individual player took part in the tournament, and the organising

-The individual who wins the most matches is the overall winner.
+individual who wins the most matches is the overall winner.

 A poster from 1901 announcing an important tournament in Belœil, Belgium.